Joystream/joystream/README.md

 $ yarn run build
 ```

-The command will run `yarn install` and perform post-install fixes.
+The command will run `yarn install`, perform post-install fixes and build
+TypeScript files.

 To make the `js_storage` script available globally, run: